 Academic and Enrollment Support Services

-NYIT offers students a wide range of academic and enrollment support services.
-These services range from supplemental academic programs available to specific students (HEOP and EduPlus), to resources available to all undergraduate NYIT students including academic advising, tutoring, and enrichment programs.
-Students are encouraged to take advantage of the available services that are designed to assist students in successfully achieving their academic and career goals at NYIT.
+New York Institute of Technology offers students a wide range of academic and enrollment support services.
+These services range from supplemental academic programs available to specific students, to resources available to all undergraduate students including academic advising, tutoring, and enrichment programs.
+Students are encouraged to take advantage of the available services that are designed to assist students in successfully achieving their academic and career goals at New York Institute of Technology.

 Arthur O. Eve Higher Education Opportunity Program (HEOP):

-NYIT sponsors and administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) on the Manhattan campus in conjunction with the New York State Department of Education.
+New York Institute of Technology sponsors and administers the Arthur O. Eve Higher Education Opportunity Program (HEOP) on the New York City campus in conjunction with the New York State Department of Education.
 To be eligible for the program, students must be New York State residents whose educational experience and economic status indicate a need for academic and financial assistance to complete a college degree.
 The program provides a wide range of support that includes a five-week summer program for all incoming first-year students, strengthening of study skills, tutoring, individual and group counseling, and financial assistance.
-Participation requires enrollment in a full-time program at NYIT's Manhattan campus.
+Participation requires enrollment in a full-time program at the New York City campus.
 For additional information, please visit nyit.edu/heop.

-NYIT recognizes that academic advising is a critical component of the educational experience.
+New York Institute of Technology recognizes that academic advising is a critical component of the educational experience.
 As a result, a range of advising resources are available to assist students in creating meaningful educational plans that are compatible with their career goals.
-These resources include faculty advisors, Advising and Enrichment Center staff, peer advisors, and a comprehensive website with tools such as advisor schedules, semester maps, and advisement preparation guidelines.
+These resources include advisors from the Advising and Enrichment Center (AEC), faculty advisors, peer advisors, and a comprehensive website with tools such as semester maps, advisement preparation guidelines, and how-to guides.

-All incoming first-year students are advised by a first semester advisor for their initial semester's courses.
-In addition to providing course selection guidance, first semester advisors discuss degree requirements, share academic resources, and assist students with online course registration.
-For those requiring a placement exam, first semester advisement occurs immediately following the exam.
-Students transition to a faculty advisor in their major for advisement in subsequent semesters.
+Incoming first-year students are advised by an AEC advisor for their first year’s courses.
+In addition to providing course selection guidance, AEC advisors discuss career plans, degree requirements and progress, introduce academic resources, and assist students with online course registration.
+For those requiring a placement exam, first-semester advisement occurs following exam completion.
+Students transition to a faculty or staff advisor associated with their major for advisement in subsequent semesters though proactive AEC support continues throughout a student’s first year.

-Once advised for their first semester, students will meet with a faculty or staff advisor associated with their major for academic advisement for all future semesters.
-Advisors guide students with their educational planning and provide career related advice.
+Once advised for their first year, students will meet with a faculty or staff advisor associated with their major for academic advisement.
+Advisors guide students with their educational planning and provide career-related advice.
 In order to ensure all curriculum requirements are being satisfied, students are required to meet with an advisor before registration each semester.
 Although advisors guide students through this process, the student must assume final responsibility for conforming to all college regulations and completing degree requirements.
 Advisor schedules are available at nyit.edu/advising/find_an_advisor.

 Advising and Enrichment Center (AEC)

-The Advising and Enrichment Center (AEC) offers advisement support and resources as well as academic support services and programs to undergraduate students within the NYIT community.
+The Advising and Enrichment Center (AEC) offers advisement support and resources, as well as academic support services and programs to undergraduate students.

-AEC Advisors are professional, generalist advisors who serve as first-semester advisors to incoming first-year students and incoming transfer students, as needed.
-Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, the AEC provides supplemental advising and graduation planning support to current undergraduate students.
-Students who need assistance with major exploration are also encouraged to visit the AEC to receive guidance on academic major options as well as the change of major process.
+AEC Advisors are professional, generalist advisors who serve as first-year advisors to incoming first-year and transfer students.
+Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, the AEC provides supplemental advising and graduation planning support to all current undergraduate students.
+Students who need assistance with major exploration are also encouraged to visit the AEC to receive guidance on academic major options as well as the change-of-major process.
 For additional information, please visit nyit.edu/advising.

-Peer Advisors (PAs) are upperclassmen who work under the supervision of the AEC and provide support to undergraduate students matters related to advisement and registration.
-Peer Advisors assist with the explanation of degree requirements, planning of future coursework, and navigation of online tools such as NYITConnect, Schedule Planner, and online registration.
-Peer Advisors also assist students with adjusting to university life by helping them become familiar with the policies and procedures outlined in the course catalog and Student Handbook.
+Peer Advisors (PAs) are undergraduate upperclassmen who work under the supervision of the AEC and provide support to undergraduate students in matters related to advisement and registration.
+Peer Advisors assist with the explanation of degree requirements, planning of future coursework, and navigation of online tools such as NYITConnect, schedule planning tools, and online registration.
+Peer Advisors also assist students with adjusting to university life by helping them become familiar with the policies and procedures outlined in the course catalog and student handbooks.
 For additional information, please visit nyit.edu/advising/peer_advising.

 In addition to offering advising support, the AEC team is committed to providing enrichment services and programs that help students reach their academic and career goals.
 Some such services are described below.